The pop up camper weight of today has come a long way, and these snazzy recreational vehicles are now more efficient than ever.

 A standard camper will carry things like kitchen supplies, bedding, appliances, and more, so don’t forget these in your calculations.

-To ensure you’re shopping for the best pop up camper and choosing one that fits your vehicle best, there are some terms you’ll need to know.
+To ensure you’re shopping for the best pop up camper weight and choosing one that fits your vehicle best, there are some terms you’ll need to know.

 These are commonly found when labeling campers and can help determine weight recommendations.

 - Unloaded Vehicle Weight (UVW): This is the dry weight of the camper which includes the hitch, axles, and gas tank.

 - Cargo Carrying Capacity (CCC): The weight of contents you’re allowed to add to the camper for things like water, food, and electronics.

 - Gross Axle Weight Rating (GAWR): The gross weight that the camper’s axles can support without being unsafe.

 - Gross Vehicle Weight Rating (GVWR): The maximum weight that the trailer should be with everything inside, and the weight of the passengers, cargo, and towing vehicle.

 The weight of a pop up camper weight isn’t just about how big it is, as there are lots of other factors you have to take into consideration.